ash-project/ash/documentation/tutorials/get-started.md

 Which will raise an error explaining that there is no data to be read for that resource.

 In order to save our data somewhere, we need to add a data layer to our resources.
-Before we do that, however, lets go over how Ash allows us to work against many different data layers (or even no data layer at all).
+Before we do that, however, let's go over how Ash allows us to work against many different data layers (or even no data layer at all).

 Resources without a data layer will implicitly be using `Ash.DataLayer.Simple`, which will just return structs and won't actually store anything.
 The way that we make our queries return some data is by leveraging `context`, a free-form map available on queries and changesets.
 The simple data layer looks for `query.context[:data_layer][:data][resource]`.
 It provides a utility, `Ash.DataLayer.Simple.set_data/2` to set it.